devtron-labs/devtron/docs/user-guide/global-configurations/tags-policy.md

-# Mandatory Tags
+# Tags Policy

-Devtron's `Mandatory Tags` feature enables you to assign tags to your applications.
-Devtron also offers the option to propagate the mandatory tags assigned to an application as labels within the associated Kubernetes resources.
+Devtron's `Tags Policy` feature enables you to assign tags to your applications.
+Devtron also offers the option to propagate the tags assigned to an application as labels within the associated Kubernetes resources.

-## Add Mandatory Tags
+## Add Tags

-To add mandatory tags, follow these steps:
+To mandatory tags, follow these steps:

 1. From the left pane, navigate to the Global Configuration section.
 2. Select Tags within the Global Configuration section.